 ‘Send it over.’

-It would take a few minutes for the email to arrive after being printed; again, being old school, he only reviewed things on paper.
+It would take a few minutes for it to arrive after being printed; again, being old school, he only reviewed things on paper.
+No email for Simon Diktat.

 It was enough time.
 The drawer was still open.
 The gun was still there.